The world’s largest and fully mechanized mail handling facility designed to serve central California and the Pacific ocean area

 Major Problems –

-Oakland Mayor Clifford E Rishell noted that the post office project presents some major problems – chiefly the relocation of some 300 families (about 1000 people) in the project area.
+Oakland Mayor Clifford E Rishell noted that the post office project presents some significant problems – chiefly the relocation of some 300 families (about 1000 people) in the project area.

 In a March 1960 special meeting of city officials and postal officials were told that 34 families had already received eviction notices.
 The families lived in homes already sold the government by Southern Pacific.
 21 families had already found new homes.

-August 1 1960 was when the were to begin clearing the site,
+August 1, 1960, was when they were to begin clearing the site,

 The postal officials were perplexed when building wrecker Aldo S. Allen submitted a low bid of $64,000 to clear the 20-acre site for Project Gateway.
 He was $10,000 lower than the next lowest bid and $50,000 lower than the highest bid.

-His idea consisted for $2,000 purchasing a surplus Sherman Tank of World War II vintage, a 73,000- pound dreadnaught powered by a 500 horsepower engine.
-The tank would be much more powerful, faster and safer.
+His idea consisted of $2,000 purchasing a surplus Sherman Tank of World War II vintage, a 73,000- pound dreadnaught powered by a 500 horsepower engine.
+The tank would be much more powerful, faster, and safer.